chenyk1990/drrglobal/README.md

 # drrglobal
-drrglobal: weak phases from global seismograms
+DRRGlobal: recovering weak phases from global seismograms

 ## Reference
 If you find this package useful, please do not forget to cite the following paper.

     Chen and Chen, 2024.
-Uncovering the weak phases from global seismograms using the damped rank-reduction method, under review.
+DRRGlobal: uncovering the weak phases from global seismograms using the damped rank-reduction method, under review.

 BibTeX: